ayham-1/tilde/articles/true-full-disk-encryption.md

 ```

 Make sure you run ```mkinitcpio```, do so by updating your kernel pacman will
-update your initcpio automatically, or running this:
+update your initcpio automatically, or run this:

 ```
 $ mkinitcpio -P
 ```

 Congratz, you should have a *true* full disk encryption system!